re-jon/re-jon.github.io/_posts/2019-05-19-PythuRegex.md

 ![Code for "article"](/img/digi-homew2-0.JPG)

 11) I have used a different filename for the new file created.
-Apparently the text of the header is accessed by standard.
+Apparently the text of the header of the xml-file  is accessed by default.
 But one can see that there is a slight difference in the file size.

 ![File size difference](/img/digi-homew2-1.JPG)